What Is the ROI of an Automated Smoothie Machine?

 To fully appreciate the ROI of an automated approach, facility managers should compare it against the cost of the alternative: a staffed smoothie bar.

-- Equipment and build-out: A traditional juice bar build-out costs $15,000 to $100,000 depending on scope.
-An automated machine from Smoodi requires zero upfront capital.
+• Equipment and build-out: A traditional juice bar build-out costs $15,000 to $100,000 depending on scope.
+Smoodi's operational lease starts at $299 per month with no large upfront expenditure, or operators can purchase starting at $14,999.

-- Ingredient waste: Fresh fruit programs lose 15 to 30 percent of inventory to spoilage.
-IQF frozen pods with a two-year shelf life produce near-zero waste.
+• Ingredient waste: Fresh fruit programs lose 15 to 30 percent of inventory to spoilage.
+IQF frozen cups with a two-year shelf life produce near-zero waste.

-- Management overhead: A staffed program requires scheduling, ordering, compliance tracking, and turnover management.
-An automated program requires weekly pod restocking.
+• Management overhead: A staffed program requires scheduling, ordering, compliance tracking, and turnover management.
+An automated program requires weekly cup restocking.

 When these costs are totaled, a traditional smoothie bar can cost $50,000 to $150,000 or more in year one, before generating its first dollar of revenue.
 The automated model starts generating contribution from day one with no capital at risk.